 6. Experimental QUIC Protocol

-By enabling this Chrome flag, users gain access to an efficient transport layer protocol that offers enhanced security and improved performance for internet connections.
-QUIC (Quick UDP Internet Connections) leverages its own reliable data delivery mechanism over UDP connections to minimize latency.
-The Chrome flag serves as a gateway for users to experience the potential of this next-generation web communication protocol.
+This Chrome flag gives you access to an efficient transport layer protocol that offers enhanced security and improved performance for internet connections.
+QUIC (Quick UDP Internet Connections) leverages its reliable data delivery mechanism over UDP connections to minimize latency.

 Search Term: Experimental QUIC protocol